MosesSupposes/Purescript-By-Example/text/chapter2.md

 ## Compiling for the Browser

-Pulp can be used to turn our PureScript code into Javascript suitable for use in the web browser, by using the `pulp browserify` command:
+Pulp can be used to turn our PureScript code into JavaScript suitable for use in the web browser, by using the `pulp browserify` command:

 ```text
 $ pulp browserify